 - one part bark fines

-Pilea peperomioides prefer bright yet indirect light.
+My Pilea peperomioides prefers bright yet indirect light.
 Avoid direct rays since they can burn the plant’s leaves.

 Unlike many houseplants, Pilea peperomioides isn’t native to the tropics.
 Rather, it comes from temperate forests.

 This means that it can handle colder temperatures without much damage.
-It does well at normal household temperatures between 60-80ºF.
+I find that is does just fine at average household temperatures between 60-80ºF.

 Chinese money plants don’t like dry conditions, but they don’t require extra humidity.
 Average household humidity is adequate.

 The Chinese money plant requires a medium amount of water.
-It’s not picky about the water source; tap water, rainwater, and filtered water are all acceptable.
+I find that it’s not picky about the water source; tap water, rainwater, and filtered water are all acceptable.

 Chinese money plants will benefit from regular fertilizing.

-Choose a houseplant fertilizer and dilute it to half the recommended strength.
-Fertilize your plant every two weeks during spring through early fall and once a month in late fall through winter.
+I choose a houseplant fertilizer and dilute it to half the recommended strength.
+Typically, I’ll fertilize my plant every two weeks during spring through early fall and once a month in late fall through winter.

-When you prune, look for dead or diseased leaves.
-Use your fingers to pinch off these leaves at the base of their petiole (leaf stalk).
+When I do prune, I mainly look for dead or diseased leaves.
+I use my fingers to pinch off these leaves at the base of their petiole (leaf stalk).

 One reason these plants quickly spread throughout the world is that they’re easy to propagate!
 If you have a Pilea peperomioides plant at home, it won’t be long before you can share a new plant with a friend.